shivamgoswami1990/valiant-frontend-coding-challenge/DESCRIPTION.md

 - Display, style the repayment amount as per the spec provided

 # Unit tests, Cypress tests
-- Write unit tests for the provided PMT composable
+- Write unit tests for the provided UsePMT composable
 - Write unit tests for the form validation utility